10 Examples of Spear Phishing Attacks

 1. Business Email Compromise (BEC)

-• Scenario: An attacker impersonates a company executive and emails to the finance department requesting a wire transfer.
+- Scenario: In Business Email Compromise (BEC) scenario, an attacker impersonates a company executive and emails to the finance department requesting a wire transfer.

 2. Whaling